Edem Umerov

 Repertoire at the Mariinsky Theatre:

-Boris Godunov, Rangoni, Mityukha (Boris Godunov)
+Boris Godunov, Rangoni and Mityukha (Boris Godunov)

 Shaklovity (Khovanshchina)